EU Pay Transparency Directive: an international approach

 Are there any proposals around the methodology and tools for assessing "equal value"?

-The requirements imposed by the Directive mean that job grading systems will change.
+The requirements imposed by the Directive will necessitate changes to job grading systems.
 The works council has a right of consent regarding job-grading systems.

 How is pay defined?